-The Whidbey Island Growers Association (WIGA) was originally formed in a very spontaneous way by farmers over five years ago.
-It has morphed and shifted its purpose and role many times, but I think we’ve landed on something truly great now.
+The Whidbey Island Growers Association (WIGA) was originally formed in a very spontaneous way by farmers in 2015.
+Since that time, this group has morphed and shifted its purpose and role many times, but I think we’ve landed on something truly great.

 Beginning in spring 2021, the Whidbey Island Growers Association has teamed with host farms throughout the island to offer seasonal FarmWalks - farmer-to-farmer on-farm events, each featuring a north, central, and south Whidbey farm as the host.
 Through the theme of Collaboration and Connection, these seasonal FarmWalks are meant to provide a relaxed, low stress break from the busy work lives of our island's farmers and will be kept intentionally small in size (10 pre-registered attendees) as a means to foster new and deeper professional connections between the island's farmers and farm supporters.

 At each FarmWalk, not only will the farmer hosts share their stories and provide a walking tour of their farm operations, but as a group you will be encouraged to also share your stories, questions, and insights.
 By learning from one another we deepen trust and build better understanding of who we are, as people, as professionals, and our island's farmers.

 Whidbey Island GROWERS ASSOCIATION RESOURCES

 Farmer-to-Farmer Networking and Connection Making on Whidbey Island